 - The most commonly used for diagnosis of Leptospirosis is the microscopic agglutination test (MAT). definitive confirmation of

-- Leptospirosis is made by isolation of the organism from the urine or tissue of infected animals.
+- Leptospirosis is made by the isolation of the organism from the urine or tissue of infected animals.

 Treatment of Leptospirosis